nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     3. Test case: `list extra-parameters`<br>
        Expected: All existing doctors are listed.

+### Deleting a doctor  <a name="delete-doctor-manual-testing"/>
+1. Deleting a doctor while all doctors are being shown
+    1. Prerequisites: `toggle` to the `Doctors` tab.
+List all doctors using the `list` command.
+There must be multiple doctors.

+    2. Test case: `delete 1`<br>
+       Expected: First doctor is deleted from the doctors list.
+Details of the deleted doctor are shown in the status message.

+    3. Test case: `delete 0`<br>
+       Expected: No doctor is deleted.
+Error details are shown in the response box.

+    4. Other incorrect delete commands to try: `delete`, `delete x`, `delete abcd` (where x is larger than the list size, and abcd are any alphabets)<br>
+       Expected: Similar to previous.

+2. Delete a doctor while some doctors are being shown

+    1. Prerequisites: `toggle` to the `Doctors` tab.
+List some doctors using `find XYZ` (XYZ is the name of an existing doctor).

+    2. Test cases are similar to those above.

+### Editing a doctor <a name="edit-doctor-manual-testing"/>
+1. Editing a doctor while all doctors are being shown

+    1. Prerequisites: `toggle` to the `Doctors` tab.
+List all doctors using the `list` command.

+    2. Test case: `edit 1 n/John Doe`<br>
+       Expected: First doctor's name is edited to `John Doe`.
+Details of the edited doctor are shown in the status message.

+    3. Test case: `edit 1 hp/91234567 eml/johndoe@example.com`<br>
+       Expected: First doctor's phone and email are edited to `91234567` and `johndoe@example.com` respectively.
+Details of the edited doctor are shown in the status message.

+    4. Test case: `edit 1 hp/abc`<br>
+       Expected: No doctor is edited.
+Error details are shown in the status message: "Phone numbers should only contain numbers...".

+    5. Test case: `edit 1 eml/xyz`<br>
+       Expected: No doctor is edited.
+Error details are shown in the status message: "Emails should be of the format local-part@domain...".

+    6. Test case: `edit 1 a/Blk 30, Clementi Ave 2`<br>
+       Expected: First doctor's address is edited to `Blk 30, Clementi Ave 2`.
+Details of the edited doctor are shown in the status message.

+    7. Test case: `edit 1 dob/20/12/1960`<br>
+       Expected: First doctor's date of birth is edited to `1960-12-20`.
+Details of the edited doctor are shown in the status message.

+    8. Test case: `edit 1 dob/20/14/1960`<br>
+       Expected: No doctor is edited.
+Error details are shown in the status message: "Birth dates should be of the format DD/MM/YYYY and adhere to the following constraints...".

+    9. Test case: `edit 1 t/experienced`<br>
+       Expected: First doctor's tag is edited to `experienced`.
+Details of the edited doctor are shown in the status message.

+    10. Test case: `edit 1 t/`<br>
+        Expected: First doctor's tags are deleted.
+Details of the edited doctor are shown in the status message.

+    11. Test case: `edit 0 hp/91234567`<br>
+        Expected: No doctor is edited.
+Error details are shown in the status message: "Invalid command format...".

+    12. Other incorrect edit commands to try: `edit`, `edit x`, `...` (where x is larger than the list size)<br>
+        Expected: No doctor is edited.
+Error details are shown in the status message.

+2. Editing a doctor while some doctors are being shown

+    1. Prerequisites: `toggle` to the `Doctors` tab.
+List some doctors using `find XYZ` (XYZ is the name of an existing doctor).

+    2. Test cases are similar to those above.

 ### Editing a doctor's remark <a name="remark-doctor"/>
 1. Editing a doctor's remark while all doctors are being shown